vogelito/glacierprotocol/_docs/overview/multi-signature-security.md

 be able to spend funds.
 In a 2-of-3 setup, there would be three signatories and at least two will be required to spend funds.

-By choosiing M < N, you give up control but gain redundancy in the event of key loss.
+By choosing M < N, you give up control but gain redundancy in the event of key loss.

 Depending on your use case, you will need to optimize choosing your M-of-N policy.
 You will need to select a policy before beginning the protocol.